Opencontour/Opencontour_mousum/docs/Project Window.md

 **Dropdown Menu:** A Dropdown Menu is located below the browser address bar.
 This menu is used to save and open files, configure display parameters, access design features, and access the Help Guide directly.
 Refer to section [Dropdown Menu](#dropdown-menu) for more details.

 **Main Menu:** When a project is opened, the Main Menu appears at the top of the display window.
 A project can be built using the layer drawing and editing tools available in this menu and running functions.
-Refer to section XXXX for more details.

 **Drawing Window:** When a project is open, the Drawing Window is the top area of the display window and the location of the CAD design work.
 When a project is opened, this section is initially empty until layers are added.
-Refer to section XXXX for more details.

 **Utility Menu:** The Utility Menu enables users to make changes to **Project Settings**, **Project Properties**, **Scheduling**, **Scripts**, **Charts**, and **Reports**.
 These topics are described throughout this document in the order in which they occur procedurally.
-Refer to section XXXX for more details.

 **Layer Menu:** The Layer Menu is used to edit individual layers.
-Refer to section XXXX for more details.

 **Message bar:** The message bar is used to convey information such as coordinates, elevations, strike angles, wall angles, and distances to the user.
-Refer to section XXXX for more details.

 **Additional Option:**